neo4j/drivers-migration-assistant/README.md

-# Neo4j Drivers Migration Assistent
+# Neo4j Drivers Migration Assistant

-The migration assistent for Neo4j language libraries (drivers) scans your codebase and raises issues you should address before upgrading to a more recent version.
+The migration assistant for Neo4j language libraries (drivers) scans your codebase and raises issues you should address before upgrading to a more recent version.
 It doesn't automatically rewrite your code; it only points at where action is needed, providing in-context information on how each hit should be addressed.

 Points of care:
-- The assistent can detect the largest majority of the changes you need to do in your code, but a small percentage of changelog entries can't be surfaced in this form.
+- The assistant can detect the largest majority of the changes you need to do in your code, but a small percentage of changelog entries can't be surfaced in this form.
 For a thorough list of changes across versions, see the migration page for [language libraries](https://neo4j.com/docs/create-applications/).
 - Some of the hits may be false positives, so evaluate each hit.
 - Implicit function calls and other hard to parse expressions will not be surfaced by the default parser.
 See [Accuracy](#accuracy).
 - Your Cypher queries may also need changing, but this tool doesn't analyze them.
 See [Cypher -> Deprecations, additions, and compatibility](https://neo4j.com/docs/cypher-manual/current/deprecations-additions-removals-compatibility/).